Nesta (was Nala)

 Character

 ‘Whoever adopts Nesta will be truly blessed’.
 This is the assessment of Nesta’s fosterer.
-An adorable blind Spanish Mastin cross, Nesta was born in 2023, and is 25kg (although it is likely she still has some growing to do).
+An adorable blind Spanish Mastin cross, Nesta was born in 2023, and is 28kg.
 She is fostered in Cheshire.

 Nesta was found wandering the streets of Hellin, Spain.
 She was taken to the pound but mercifully was rescued into a Spanish foster home where she lived with another dog and lots of cats, all of whom became her friends.
 Currently she enjoys three other blind dogs as companions.